DworkinLab/EvolveResequencePipeline/SarahPaulIanDiscussion.md

 8. SNPs were annotated using SNPeff version 2.0.
 9. F_ST estimates were done as shown in the paper, but corrected for both the number of sampled chromosomes and number of reads at any site.

+The second paper from the Petrov lab was:
+[Machado et al.](http://onlinelibrary.wiley.com/doi/10.1111/mec.13446/abstract).
+Comparative population genomics of latitudinal variation in Drosophila simulans and Drosophila melanogaster.
+Mol.
+Ecol.

+Motivation: Examine the influence of latitudinal variation and its impact with respect to selection and demography (using population genomics).

+Some of the work was individual flies.
+For the pools, these used two samples.
+These were a few of the samples from the above study.
+They also used a correction for effective number of chromosomes (N_C) in the sample (see the paper).
+1. mapped raw reads (no trimming I guess) to D.mel genome v5.5 using bwa aln (v 0.7.9) and sampe with default parameters.
+2. Reads mapping to autosomes were down-sampled to match the N_C of the X chromosomes.
+3. Applied a Pool-seq error model.

+I emailed the lead author (Heather Machado) and she confirmed that the SNP calls in this were those from the study above.
+She also mentioned that she is now using VarScan for SNP calling for pooled data.
 ### Schlotterer lab (PK)

 ### Pool lab (SM)